Efficiency in Digital Economies -- A Primer on Tokenomics: Socio-economic transformation in the digital age

 \subsection{Protocols as efficient exchange coordinators}

+Traditional digital business models are usually built on centralization and the power of a single hub.
+Centralized businesses are designed to create sales and user numbers to extract as much value as possible.
+As users increase, profit margins increase, and the business grows around the platform.
+Users remain disconnected from each other, but inextricably connected to the platform to generate more profit.
+Due to this, centralized platform raise the issue of personal privacy, ownership of information, efficiency and data protection \cite{christakis2021}\cite{fox2019}.

-Protocols can be described as a set of rules or procedures that govern the transfer of data between two or more electronic devices.
+Generally, protocols can be described as a set of rules or procedures that govern the transfer of data between two or more electronic devices.
 The protocol defines how data is structured, or how the data is send from one to another party.
-Usually, those data is used to described certain states between its participants.
-States reflect the common knowledge of involved parties\cite{protocol2020}.
+Protocols allow computer and machines to understand each other, comparable to agreements about language.
+Usually, those data is used to described certain states between its participants and those states reflect the common knowledge of all involved parties \cite{protocol2020}.

+The power of crypto-based, self-enforcing protocols, such as the Bitcoin protocol, create a new kind of business logic that is revolutionizing a number of industries.
+While those DLT-based protocols are still in their infancies, it's important to understand why some emerging protocols offer better solutions to the coordination problem.
-Protocols can be seen as routers of economic activity, as systems of logic that coordinate exchange between suppliers and consumers.
-Protocols encode the rules of engagement that coordinate the exchange of a service between supplier and consumer.
-All participants must strictly abide by the rules of engagement, otherwise there will be no exchange.
-Therefore, a protocol disables or at least, reduces human corruption.
-The flatness with which a protocol treats everyone that is connected to it, is part of what drives its efficiency as a coordinator of exchange.

-As exchange coordinator, a protocol should be minimally extractive for its "user", whereas businesses are incentivized to be maximally extractive.
-Protocols are in between supplier and consumer, but are no classical centralized middle-man, that's why they are less extractive.
-In the absence of a central party, as with blockchain protocols, protocols provide structures for businesses, but are no businesses per se.
+Protocols encode the rules of engagement and thereby facilitate fluid economic interaction as systems of logic that coordinate exchange between suppliers and consumers.
+DLT-based protocols enable connectivity between users in a way that makes sharing of information and value efficient, seamless and even features privacy \cite{santeri2018}.
+Participants must strictly abide by the rules of engagement, otherwise there will be no exchange.
+Therefore, a protocol disables or at least reduces human corruption.
+The parity with which a protocol treats every actor that is connected to it, is part of what drives its efficiency as an exchange coordinator.
+As exchange coordinator, a protocol should be minimally extractive for its "user", whereas businesses are incentivized, through e.g. shareholders, to be maximally extractive.
+A protocol may generate a small income for those people operating and mantaining the code, but still re-distributing profits to users throughout the network rather than to a centralized entity.
+Protocols are in between supplier and consumer, but are no classical centralized intermediary, that's why they are less extractive.
+In the absence of a central party, as in the case with DLT-based protocols, protocols provide structures for businesses, but are no businesses per se \cite{burniske2019}.

+In direct comparison of protocols with companies facilitating exchange, key differences can be recognized as illustrated in the following table.